italiangrid/storm/documentation/sysadmin-guide/1.11.10/index.md

                 Last:(S [OK:12,F:5,E:0,m:0.091,M:0.255]
                 A [OK:6,F:0,E:0,m:0.121,M:0.415])

 Furthermore it can be requested a more detailed Frontend Monitoring activity by setting the configuration property _monitoring.detailed_ to _true_.
-Doing this, at each Monitoring Round for each kind of srm operation performed in the Monitoring Round (srmls, srmPtp, srmRm, ...) the following information are printed in a section with header "Last round details:":
+Doing this, at each Monitoring Round for each kind of SRM operation performed in the Monitoring Round (srmls, srmPtp, srmRm, ...) the following information are printed in a section with header "Last round details:":

-- how many request succeded,
+- how many request succeeded,
 - how many failed,
 - how many produced an error,
 - the average execution time,